 Blackjack Side Bets Basics

-Side bets are settled immediately after the initial deal before patrons make any playing decisions.
+Side bets are settled immediately after the initial deal, before patrons make any playing decisions.
 Their outcomes are irrelevant to the main game and the round proceeds as usual, with players hitting, standing, splitting, or doubling down on their hands.

 You can win the side bet but lose your main wager, and vice versa.

-Blackjack Players Love Side Bets, Here Is Why
+Blackjack Players Love Side Bets: Here’s Why

 High payouts are the main attraction when it comes to side bets.
-The most you can win in the main game is a payout of 3 to 2 when you are dealt a blackjack, although few variants pay better at odds of 2 to 1.
+The most you can win in the main game is a payout of 3 to 2 when you are dealt a blackjack, although a few variants pay better at odds of 2 to 1.
 All other winning hands in the main game return even-money payouts.

 By contrast, side bets offer significantly higher rewards, giving you the chance to win as much as 1,000 times your bet in some cases.
 On the downside, the casino advantage increases significantly with side bets and rarely drops below 4%.
 Some of these additional betting options carry house edges as high as 11%.